judekurn/judekurn.github.io/docs/teach/digital_data_social_science.md

 >Watch Rob Chew and Peter Baumgartner talk ["Connected: A Social Network Analysis Tutorial with NetworkX"](https://www.youtube.com/watch?v=7fsreJMy_pI&t=1590s) which covers much of the same material we will cover in class

+## Session (optional): SCALING UP
+By the end of this class, you will be able to (1) compare databases with other ways of storing and accessing data; (2) explain the basic ideas behind Hadoop, MapReduce, and Spark, and time permitting; (3) define and understand how to use the dataframe API for PySpark.

+>Skim Chapter 4 “Databases” from Big Data and Social Science
+>
+>Skim Chapter 15 “Using Databases and SQL” from Charles Severance’s [Python for Everyone](https://www.py4e.com/book.php)
+>
+>Read Chapter 5 “Programming with Big Data” from Big Data and Social
+>
+>Supplementary / Optional: Watch Andrew Ray’s talk [“Data Wrangling with PySpark for Data Scientists Who Know Pandas.”](https://www.youtube.com/watch?v=XrpSRCwISdk)

 ## Session (optional): AGENT-BASED MODELS IN PYTHON
 These sessions will (1) review some of the fundamental theory and concepts information agent-based models and other simulation methods in the social sciences, (2) review the paradigm of object-oriented programming, and (3) explain how to develop simple agent-based models in Python.
 >Macy and Willer (2002) “From Factors to Actors: Computational Sociology and Agent-Based Modeling.”
 Annual Review of Sociology.
 28:143-166